tangle-network/relayer/config/README.md

 ##### max-sleep-interval

 The maximum time to sleep between sending transactions.
-This to control the rate at which the relayer sends transactions to the chain.
+This controls the rate at which the relayer sends transactions to the chain.

 - Type: `number`
 - Required: `false`